Vehrik/FarOut/Characters/2-Vitals.md

-    In a world of plasma rifles, nanobot swarms and rogue A.I.'s, it doesn't really matter how much soft, squishy flesh you have wrapped around your soft, squishy organs, if you have a 4-inch round hole burned into your neck, you're going down.
+    In a world of plasma rifles, nanobot swarms and rogue A.I.'s, it doesn't really matter how much soft, squishy flesh you have wrapped around your soft, squishy organs.
+If you have a 4-inch round hole burned into your neck, you're going down, and in the Silk, almost every gun can tear through metal like it's paper.
 Strikes are best thought of equal parts luck and survival instinct with anatomy playing in *sometimes*.
 Every time you lose Strike, think of it as a "close call".
-Whether that's a few singed hairs or a broken ankle depends on how Strikes you have left-over after receiving Damage.
+Whether that's a few singed hairs or a broken ankle depends on how many Strikes you have left-over after receiving Damage.

     When initially set, regardless of the Heart Core, a Character cannot be created with less than 1 Health.